microsoft/rnx-kit/docsite/docs/packages/overview.md

 developed and tested to be used on their own, or as part of the CLI.
 Each package has documentation and usage info.

-Mention normal packages vs. incubating packages.
-And change the side-bar to have an Incubating section.
+Mention normal packages vs. incubating packages, but don't list incubating packages here.
+They don't get first billing.